 + Mary Ann Cummins

 Fielder Montgomery registered for the Union draft in Washington, but did not serve.
-During the war, his brother, Thomas Jefferson Magruder served three months in the Old Capitol Prison, including two weeks in solitary confinement, for advocating the Confederate cause and refusing to sign the Oath of Allegiance.
-He was released due to efforts by some of his business associates.
+During the war, his older brother Thomas Jefferson Magruder served three months in the Old Capitol Prison, including two weeks in solitary confinement, for advocating the Confederate cause and refusing to sign the Oath of Allegiance.
+He was released due to efforts by some of his business associates, who prevailed on him to sign the oath.
+The following Christmas he sent a wagon load of turkeys to his former fellow inmates at the prison.
 T.J.
 Magruder helped organize the Shoe & Leather Board of Trade, and was one of the family members with whom Fielder Montgomery Magruder was in business in the 1860s.

 Fielder Magruder, Sr. (1780-1840)